Employer Services Policies

 - The third party recruiter/agency complies with the requirements of the Family Educational Rights and Privacy Act (FERPA) and only releases candidate information with the written permission of the applicant and only for the specific listed position.
 Re-disclosure of candidate information is not permitted.

-- Career Center will advertise opportunities that target specific populations if they also will consider other students or have opportunities open to all interested students.
+When appropriate, the Career Center will advertise opportunities that target specific populations if they also will consider other students or have opportunities open to all interested students.

 The Principles for Professional Conduct established by the National Association of Colleges and Employers (NACE) state that "Employment professionals will refrain from any practice that improperly influences and affects acceptances.
 Such practices may include undue time pressure for acceptance of offers and encouragement of revocation of another offer.
 Employment professionals will strive to communicate decisions to candidates within the agreed upon time frame."

 In accordance with the guidelines set forth by NACE, San Jose State University Career Center believes that serving alcohol should not be a part of the recruitment process.
-Therefore, all recruiting activity should be alcohol free.
+Therefore, all recruiting activities should be alcohol free.

 The Career Center staff will investigate complaints by users of our services about job postings, employers, or work assignments.
 If we determine that a complaint is justified, we may choose not to sponsor recruiting activities for the employer involved.
 The Career Center will notify the employer in writing of the decision.